jmuraca/knkforce/README.md

 - The webserver for this project is [Flask](http://flask.pocoo.org/), as it is super light weight, easy to use, and allows easy file and serial operations
 - Serial communications to the motor driver board use [pySerial](https://github.com/pyserial/pyserial) on '/dev/ttyAMA0' using a defined set of commands
 - SVG parsing is performed by [svg.path](https://pypi.python.org/pypi/svg.path) (with a bith of extra cleaning up)
+- Github has been chosen as a method of not only backup but also hopefully future automated software deployments to Raspbarian images with a CRON job running in the background checking for tagged versions to pull down.

 ###### Frontend
 The front web interface uses a standard HTML/CSS/JS